0m15/zimok.github.com/_posts/me/2013-02-16-the-agony-of-hope.md

 title: The agony of hope
 ---

-{% include JB/setup %}

-I hope you noticed the quote from [Daniel Pennac](http://en.wikipedia.org/wiki/Daniel_Pennac) on this blog's sidebar.
-If you don't know a little bit of french, in a nutshell, it states:
+I hope you noticed the cite from [Daniel Pennac](http://en.wikipedia.org/wiki/Daniel_Pennac) on this blog's sidebar (or from the header, if you're on a smartphone).
+If you don't know a little bit of french, it says:

-> <cite>Parameters list is the agony of hope.
+> <cite>Parameter's list is the agony of hope.
 Nothing will ever work fine
-> if you think about every thing it needs so it'll work fine</cite>
+> if you think about every thing it needs to work fine</cite>

-This statement is becoming like a mantra, for me.
+This quote is becoming like a mantra, for me.
+Because it's, and it has been, unquestionably true.

-Because, today, our mind is full of workflow and processes to follow.
+Our minds are full of workflows and processes to follow.
 Full of parameters list to attach on the wall.
+To repeat them mumbling, with the same obsession a practicing catholic says the rosary.
 It seems we won't start anything without assuming that we have to  religiously take the pattern *XYZ* in order to get everything done in the right way.

-There are a lot of people telling you to don't use Photoshop, that you don't need wireframes, that you have to do style tiles, that you have to do it in vectorial, no wait, in Fireworks, no, wait again, design everything in the Browser with LiveReload.
+There are a lot of people telling you to abandon Photoshop, that you don't need wireframes, that you have to first sketch it on paper, that you have to do style tiles, that you have to do it in vectorial, no wait, in Fireworks, no, wait again, design everything in the browser with LiveReload.
+Embrace that Agile pattern, approach it with Mobile first.

-You have to use _this Library_, _that Process_, _this Workflow_, otherwise bad things will happen.
+Use _this Library_, _that Process_, _this Workflow_, otherwise bad things will happen.

 For me, there's no definitive process.